raspberrypi/documentation/configuration/device-tree.md

 If you write more complicated fragments the compiler may generate two more nodes -- `__local_fixups__` and `__symbols__`.
 The former is required if any node in the fragments has a phandle, because the programme performing the merge will have to ensure that phandle numbers are sequential and unique, but the latter is the key to how unresolved symbols are dealt with.

-Back in section 1.3 I wrote that *"the original labels do not appear in the compiled output"*, but this isn't true when using the `-@` switch.
+Back in section 1.3 it says that *"the original labels do not appear in the compiled output"*, but this isn't true when using the `-@` switch.
 Instead, every label results in a property in the `__symbols__` node, mapping a label to a path, exactly like the `aliases` node.
 In fact, the mechanism is so similar that when resolving symbols, the Raspberry Pi loader will search the "aliases" node in the absence of a `__symbols__` node.
 This is useful because by providing sufficient aliases we can allow an older `dtc` to be used to build the base DTB files.

 ## 2.2: Device tree parameters